 Set goals and parameters, and the software will create high-performing design options based on those constraints.
 The software resolves conflicting design constraints so you can focus on innovating.

-This method precisely scales and distributes tiny pores through solid materials, and creates surface roughness to mimic bone in medical implants to help patients heal.
+Precisely scale and distribute tiny pores through solid materials, creating surface roughness to mimic bone in medical implants to help patients heal.

 Apply thermomechanical modeling to large geometries designed for additive manufacturing.